ovotech/gitoops/README.md

 - GitHub Actions (soon)
 - CircleCI

-GitOops also ingests CI/CD configuration files from repositories for all popular CI/CD systems, allowing coarse queries for other CI/CD systems.
+On top of this, we ingest CI/CD configuration files from repositories for all popular CI/CD systems, allowing coarse queries on the configuration of pipelines for other CI/CD systems.

+Finally, GitOops will also map status checks from commits to a repository's pull requests and default branch, allowing you to find integrations that are typically configured server-side (e.g. AWS CodeBuild).

 ## Examples